-Like most bloggers, when I was first growing my audience I saw so many people talking about making hundreds or even thousands of dollars from their blog EVERY month.
+Like most bloggers, when I was first growing my audience I saw so many people talking about blogging for money and making hundreds or even thousands of dollars EVERY month.
 And so I did was most bloggers do – I jumped on Google ads, set up a sponsorship program and tried my hardest to monetize my content.

 And I made about $5 . . .